binance/binance-spot-api-docs/testnet/errors.md

 # Error codes for Binance SPOT Testnet

-**Last Updated: 2025-04-01**
+**Last Updated: 2025-04-08**

 Errors consist of two parts: an error code and a message.
 Codes are universal, but messages can vary.
-Here is the error JSON payload when using the REST API:
+Here is the error JSON payload:
 ```javascript
 {
   "code":-1121,
   "msg":"Invalid symbol."
 }
 ```

 ## 10xx - General Server or Network issues
 ### -1000 UNKNOWN